solliancenet/sentinel-defender-workshop-400/day-02/activity03-cost-estimating.md

 # Activity 3: Estimating Azure Sentinel + Log Analytics

-Wide World Importers would like to explore migrating from their on-premises SIEM/SOAR system to Azure Defender + Log Analytics + Azure Sentinel.
+Wide World Importers would like to explore migrating from their on-premises SIEM/SOAR system to Microsoft Defender for Cloud + Log Analytics + Azure Sentinel.
 They would like to have Microsoft present a migration path and potential costs.

 **Requirements**